eslint/eslint/docs/src/extend/ways-to-extend.md

 For example, the custom parser [@typescript-eslint/parser](https://typescript-eslint.io/architecture/parser/) extends ESLint to lint TypeScript code.

-Note that custom parsers **cannot** be included in a plugin, unlike the other extension types.
+Custom parsers **cannot** be included in a plugin, unlike the other extension types.

+To learn more about creating a custom parser, refer to [Custom Parsers](custom-parsers).